 Address: Cape Arago State Park, Coos Bay, OR 97420, United States

-Cape Arago park is an excellent place for exploring capes’ scenic route and wildlife.
-Cape Arago park is located on the northern Oregon coast.
-This north Oregon coast is about a 20-minute drive from Cape Blanco park.
-Near the city of manzanita.
-The park offers visitors a variety of shoreline activities.
-The Cape Arago Lighthouse is the tallest in Oregon, standing at a height of over 228 feet.
+Cape Arago Park is excellent for exploring Capes’ scenic routes and wildlife.
+Cape Arago Park is located on the northern Oregon coast.
+This north Oregon coast is about a 20-minute drive from Cape Blanco Park, near the city of Manzanita.

-Cape Arago state park is a great place to go for those who want to spend a day outdoors or want to go whale watching.
+Cape Arago State Park is great for those who want to spend a day outdoors or go whale watching.
 The park also has opportunities.
-This is an excellent place for hiking, wildlife viewing, fishing opportunities, various bird watching, exploring the forest viewing ocean lions, and sea kayaking.
+This is an excellent place for hiking, wildlife viewing, fishing opportunities, various bird watching, exploring the forest, viewing ocean lions, and sea kayaking.

 3. Cape Blanco State Park